Shiva108/ai-llm-red-team-handbook/docs/Chapter_18_Evasion_Obfuscation_and_Adversarial_Inputs.md

 **The Evasion Arms Race:**

 In the evolving landscape of AI security, adversaries constantly develop new methods to evade detection, bypass content filters, and manipulate LLM behaviors.
 This ongoing "arms race" between attackers and defenders drives innovation in both offensive and defensive techniques.
-Understanding evasion is not just academic—it's essential for building resilient AI systems.
+Understanding evasion is not just academic-it's essential for building resilient AI systems.

 **Why Evasion Matters:**